NafisAslam70/DecisionTreeOnIris/README.md

 # Iris Decision Tree Classifier

 This project implements a Decision Tree Classifier to predict iris species based on sepal and petal measurements.
+The Decision Tree is also generated to visualise the tree and exported in pdf file.

 ## Introduction